modir/laminas-book/docs/bootstrap.md

 the first cell spans 2 columns, the second and the third ones span 4 columns each, and the fourth cell spans 2 columns (in total we have 12 columns).

-> **Why does Bootstrap's grid consist of only 12 columns?**
+!!! note "Why does Bootstrap's grid consist of only 12 columns?"
->
+    12 is dividable by 2, 3 and 4.
+Hence you can easily create 2, 3 or 4 columns layouts.
+This is
+    enough for 90% of all typical website layouts.
-> Probably because 12 columns are enough for most websites.
-If you have more fine-grained grid with
-> lots of columns, it would be more difficult to compute column spans without the calculator.
+    If you have more fine-grained grid with lots of columns, it would be more difficult to compute column spans without the calculator.
-> Fortunately, Bootstrap allows for customizing the count of columns per row, so you can have as many
-> columns as you wish.
+    Fortunately, Bootstrap allows for customizing the count of columns per row, so you can have as many columns as you wish.

 ### Defining the Grid